mochoy/nerf-ammo-counter/README.md

 | Resistors (10K and 100k) |  |  |  | X | | Used for voltage divider to drop the voltage to a safe level for the microcontroller. | Resistors can be different values, just make sure the battery being checked has its voltage dropped to a voltage safe for the microcontroller. |
 | [Relay](https://www.amazon.com/Tolako-Arduino-Indicator-Channel-Official/dp/B00VRUAHLE/ref=sr_1_2?ie=UTF8&qid=1498071951&sr=8-2&keywords=arduino+relay)| | | | | X | Used to control the NERF blaster's motors through the microcontroller |

+####Tools:
+1. Phillips Head Screwdriver
+2. Drill
+3. Soldering Iron and Solder + soldering materials/tools (flux, shrink wrap, helping hands, etc.)
+3. Dremel or rotary tool (recommended, not required)
+4. Hot glue and/or Epoxy putty (recommended, not required)
+5. Sandpaper and/or files (recommened, not required)

+**Extra Notes on Parts and Tools**:
+ 1. Most of the parts can be bought cheaper from EBay or Digikey or other electronics stores.
+ 2. Microcontroller will need a battery to power it.
+A 9v will work fine.
+If the blaster is an electronic blaster, the microcontroller can be powered off the same batttery as the blaster, at the cost of a slight decrease in the blaster's performance.